ursa-mikail/install_jupyter/readme.md

 1.Open a terminal and navigate to the directory where the script is saved.

-2.Make the script executable by running the command:
+Make the script executable by running:

     chmod +x install_jupyter.sh

-3.Run the script with sudo to ensure it has the necessary permissions:
+2.Run the script with sudo to ensure it has the necessary permissions:

     sudo ./install_jupyter.sh

-4.After the script completes, reload your .zshrc configuration by running:

-    source ~/.zshrc

-5.Start Jupyter Notebook using the new alias:
+3.Start Jupyter Notebook using the new alias:

     jupyter_start